pmusa/katacoda/README.md

-# assignment
-Private repository created to implement an assignment using katacoda
+This is a public repository created to try katacoda out.